 We work to address child poverty in many areas of need including health, education, clean water, livelihoods and child protection.
 Experience shows our holistic approach really works, lifting vulnerable children and families out of poverty and giving them hope for a brighter future.

 We undertake development and humanitarian activities.
 We do not undertake non-development activities (welfare, religious or partisan political activities) or support partners to undertake non-development activities.

-More than 82 percent of funds go to helping people in need through field programs, advocacy work and partnerships that are proven to benefit children and communities.
+83.8 percent of total funds received go to field programs and advocacy work that benefits children and their families in Australia and internationally.
 We aspire to the highest levels of transparency and accountability in all that we do.